About me

 What people are saying

-To protect my clients’ and peers’ privacy and confidentiality, the feedback below is to give you some ideas of their experiences of working with me, without their names or initials.
+To protect confidentiality, the feedback below shares clients’ and peers’ experiences of working with me, without using names or initials.

-“For the first time in my life, I feel like I’m able and willing to take care of myself.”
+“For the first time in my life, I feel like I’m able and willing to take care of myself.
+I feel so much calmer and at peace with everything, even doing things I used to enjoy again!”

 “Star was understanding and showed a lot of empathy.”